kdschmidt1/Sail_Instrument/Readme.md

  sudo dpkg -i avnav-more-nmea-plugin...._all.deb

  ```
-2. Add the layline widget in the [Layout Editor](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog) to your map
+2. Add the layline widget in the [Layout Editor] to your map [see](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog)
-3. Add the SegelDisplay overlay https://www.wellenvogel.net/software/avnav/docs/hints/overlays.html to your map
+3. Add the SegelDisplay overlay you can find in the plugin directory under Overlay https://www.wellenvogel.net/software/avnav/docs/hints/overlays.html to your map [see](https://www.wellenvogel.net/software/avnav/docs/hints/overlays.html)